How to Save Like the Wealthy

 If you’re prioritizing your future financial stability, paying yourself is your top priority.

-If you have a target percentage of your monthly income dedicated to savings first, you’ll save more as your income increases.
+If you have a target percentage of your monthly income dedicated to saving money first, you’ll save more as your pay increases.

 If you hold the percentage steady, you’ll watch your net investible income rise over time.
 As your overall income increases, you’ll have a higher dollar amount going into savings that you can use for opportunities.